Bankdata/jaxrs-security/README.md

 ##### Header propagation

 This will enable header forwarding on the annotated endpoints.

+The headers that should be forwarded should be set in the environment variable HEADER_FORWARDING as a comma-separated list, e.g. `header-1-name,header2-name`

 As this is a @Provider it has to be added to your application

 ```